redis/redis-doc/commands/info.md

 *   `cluster_enabled`: Indicate Redis cluster is enabled

-The **modules** section contains additional information about loaded modules if they modules provide it.
+The **modules** section contains additional information about loaded modules if the modules provide it.
 The field part of properties lines in this section is always prefixed with the module's name.

 The **keyspace** section provides statistics on the main dictionary of each database.